 If you currently have an unpaid debt that's gone to collections, consider negotiating it down or disputing the debt if you think it's an error.
 A debt in collections is likely more than three months past due, and either the original creditor or a debt collector may be contacting you very frequently to get its payment.

-You have the right to request the debt collector stop contacting you, but it's in your best interest to deal with the debt: You may pay off the debt in full or work out a negotiated settlement with the lender.
+You have the right to request that the debt collector stop contacting you, but it's in your best interest to deal with the debt: You may pay off the debt in full or work out a negotiated settlement with the lender.
 Ignoring the debt could mean wrecked credit and potentially a lawsuit, eventually leading to garnished wages or a lien against your property.

-5. Get a Credit-Builder Loan
+5. Consider a Credit-Builder Loan

 If you're focused on building credit from scratch or recovering after a hit to your score, a credit-builder loan from a credit union could help.
 You'll make fixed payments for six to 24 months, and your money will sit in a savings account you'll be able to access at the end of the loan term.
 In the meantime, the lender will report your on-time payments to the credit bureaus, which could strengthen your score.